Subscribe to the Newsletter

 For the full article and references, click here.

-When a needle is inserted it produces different kinds of reactions, some of them biological.
-We can measure these reactions which include:
+When a needle is inserted it produces different kinds of reactions: some provide measurable biological acupuncture point evidence and we can measure these reactions which include:

 This deals with how pain transmits to the brain along the spinal cord and how acupuncture uses another non-pain pathway that causes release of the body’s own painkillers – endorphins.
 The latter overcome the former.